WISPedia -- the WISPs Encyclopedia: Spin-0

 \subsubsection{Flaxion/Axiflavon \flavour\strongcp}

-\purpose{Provides a unified solution to the strong CP problem and the \ac{SM} flavour puzzle by identifying the Peccei-Quinn symmetry with a \ac{FN} horizontal symmetry.} \modelling{The Peccei-Quinn symmetry $U(1)_{\text{PQ}}$ acts as a flavour-dependent \ac{FN} symmetry $U(1)_{\text{FN}}$.
+\purpose{Provides a unified solution to the strong CP problem and the \ac{SM} flavour puzzle by identifying the \ac{PQ} symmetry with a \ac{FN} horizontal symmetry.} \modelling{The \ac{PQ} symmetry $U(1)_{\text{PQ}}$ acts as a flavour-dependent \ac{FN} symmetry $U(1)_{\text{FN}}$.
 A complex scalar singlet $\phi$ (the flavon) breaks this symmetry at a scale $f_a$.
 The angular mode of $\phi$ is the \ac{QCD} axion.
 Yukawa couplings, forbidden at dimension-4, are generated via non-renormalisable operators involving the flavon \ac{VEV}, $(\langle \phi \rangle /\Lambda)^{n_{i}}$, where $\Lambda$ is the cutoff scale.
 The hierarchy of fermion masses and mixings is naturally explained by the non-universal charges of the fermions, which determine the power $n_{i}$.} \paper{The simultaneous solution was independently proposed in~\cite{Ema:2016ops} (Flaxion) and~\cite{Calibbi:2016hwq} (Axiflavon).
-Early motivation can be traced back to~\cite{Wilczek:1982rv}.} \useful{For the foundational mechanism of generating flavour hierarchies, see the original \ac{FN} paper~\cite{Froggatt:1978nt}.} \bounds{In addition to standard axion limits (stellar cooling, SN1987A)~\cite{AxionLimits}, this model is strongly constrained by Flavour Changing Neutral Currents (FCNCs) induced by the non-diagonal axion couplings.
+Early motivation can be traced back to Refs.~\cite{Davidson:1981zd,Wilczek:1982rv}.} \useful{For the foundational mechanism of generating flavour hierarchies, see the original \ac{FN} paper~\cite{Froggatt:1978nt}.} \bounds{In addition to standard axion limits (stellar cooling, SN1987A)~\cite{AxionLimits}, this model is strongly constrained by \ac{FCNCs} induced by the non-diagonal axion couplings.
 The golden channel is often the decay $K^+ \to \pi^+ a$~\cite{MartinCamalich:2020dfe}, with complementary bounds from $B$-physics and beam-dump experiments.}

-\comments{The domain wall number $N_{\text{DW}}$ is typically non-trivial and often requiring pre-inflationary symmetry breaking or explicit breaking mechanisms to avoid cosmological problems.
+\comments{The domain wall number $N_{\text{DW}}$ is typically non-trivial in this type of construction and often requires pre-inflationary symmetry breaking or explicit breaking mechanisms to avoid cosmological problems~\cite{Davidson:1983tp,Davidson:1984ik}.
 Recent work has explored discrete symmetries leading to \ac{FN}-\ac{ALP} scenarios~\cite{Greljo:2024evt}.}